Period of Study

 ● Include the guidelines of the grading system in English.

-● Submit transcripts from at least the last two years.
+● Submit transcripts for the last twelve months.

 ● Tokyo Tech reserves the right to verify the authenticity of your transcript.

 3. Recommendation Letter from your Home University (Free format)

 4. Verification of Student Status at your Home University

 ● This document, issued by your home university, must verify that you will maintain student status at your home university during your exchange period at Tokyo Tech.